The Race Condition Running

 Course

-The course consists of a short segment down the upper vista followed by 221 or 110 laps around Drumheller Fountain for the marathon and half marathon respectively.
-The two events will begin at different times and use different start lines.
-Runners planning to complete fewer laps are welcome to join the half marathon start.
+The course consists of a short segment down the upper vista followed by laps around Drumheller Fountain and the duck ramp .
+The marathon comprises 219 laps and the half marathon consists of 109 laps.
+Both events will start at different times and locations.
+Participants aiming for fewer laps should start with the half marathoners.

 FAQ